We offer the greatest resource with the best shortcuts to give your placement preparation an edge in getting placed quickly.

 A resume is the first step when applying for a drive.
 On our Interview Preparation Dashboard, we have included a step-by-step guide on how to make the perfect resume.

 To Note:- Most Service-Based Companies do not conduct resume-based shortlisting.
-However for Product-Based Companies, the first step is resume shortlisting and almost 50 percent candidates are
+However for Product-Based Companies, the first step is resume shortlisting and almost 50 percent candidates are rejected in this round.

 2. ONLINE ASSESSMENT